Housing Research

 Breaking up the NOAH Monolith

-This research project produced by The Preservation Compact at the Community Investment Corporation – Chicago and the Institute for Housing Studies at Depaul University seeks to address information gaps and facilitate the development of a national NOAH (Naturally Occurring Affordable Housing) preservation community of practice.
+This research project seeks to address information gaps and facilitate the development of a national NOAH (Naturally Occurring Affordable Housing) preservation community of practice.
 This would be done by examining the different types of NOAH markets across the U.S. and studying how different preservation strategies interact with local market dynamics in cities across the country, creating lessons on how preservation strategies can best be implemented.
 The research will include an analysis of different market conditions and preservation strategies across dozens of U.S. cities to create a peer city segmentation, and will use this analysis to identify and engage with a cohort of NOAH practitioners from cities representing different NOAH market types to gather best practices.
-The outcomes of the research will include 1) Creating a web-based NOAH clearinghouse, using the NOAH market typology to match NOAH preservation strategies to their most relevant local market contexts, and develop case studies on key NOAH markets; 2) Coordinating a NOAH summit to facilitate a series of discussions and opportunities for engagement to unpack challenges, explore policy topics, and produce policy frameworks that reflect the different market, building, and owner contexts.

 Expanding Federal Government Support for Social Housing

-This research conducted by the Poverty & Race Research Action Council will assess how existing federal housing programs based at the Treasury Department could devote a larger share of federal funding to non-profit, community owned or managed housing (often referred to as “social housing”), along with practical suggestions for harnessing that potential, including advocacy opportunities at the state and local level.
-The research will also include a survey of state allocation plans for three important HUD and Treasury programs where states are given significant discretion in how funds are spent: the Low Income Housing Tax Credit, the National Housing Trust Fund, and the HOME program.
-The research will be publicly disseminated, shared with grassroots groups, and will also support PRRAC’s ongoing social housing work with the Alliance for Housing Justice.
+This research will assess how existing federal housing programs based at the Treasury Department could devote a larger share of federal funding to nonprofit, community-owned or -managed housing (often referred to as “social housing”), along with practical suggestions for harnessing that potential, including advocacy opportunities at the state and local level.
+The research will also include a survey of state allocation plans for three important HUD and Treasury programs where states are given significant discretion in how funds are spent: the Low Income Housing Tax Credit, the National Housing Trust Fund and the HOME program.
+The research will be publicly disseminated, shared with grassroots groups, and will also support the Poverty & Race Research Action Council’s ongoing social housing work with the Alliance for Housing Justice.

 Shared-Equity Rental Housing: How Can We Make It a Reality in California

-This research project from the UCLA Lewis Center for Regional Policy Studies will evaluate the financial feasibility of a shared-equity rental housing model under different CA regional contexts and ownership structures, assess the policy and finance barriers to its expansion, and recommend policy reforms and finance tools to ease its adoption for California policymakers and advocates.
-Shared-equity rental housing, which may be owned by public, private for-profit, or non-profit organizations and shares gains to housing equity with tenants, has been proposed as an alternative model to traditional ownership and renting.
-The researchers plan to engage with state government agencies and local governments, private businesses engaging in shared equity rental housing or similar models, community land trusts, global researchers, and local organizations who may be interested in piloting models (e.g. faith based organizations, affordable housing developers, etc.).
+This research project will evaluate the financial feasibility of a shared-equity rental housing model under different California regional contexts and ownership structures, assess the policy and finance barriers to its expansion, and recommend policy reforms and finance tools to ease its adoption for California policymakers and advocates.
+Shared-equity rental housing, which may be owned by public, private for-profit, or nonprofit organizations and shares gains to housing equity with tenants, has been proposed as an alternative model to traditional ownership and renting.
+The researchers plan to engage with state government agencies and local governments, private businesses engaging in shared equity rental housing or similar models, community land trusts, global researchers, and local organizations who may be interested in piloting models (e.g. faith-based organizations, affordable housing developers, etc.).

 System Changes and Partnerships for Scaling Community Ownership

-This research produced from the Othering & Belonging Institute at UC Berkeley will look at necessary changes and partnerships to scale community ownership, with a focus on the Bay Area.
+This research will look at necessary changes and partnerships to scale community ownership, with a focus on the Bay Area.
 The proposed project focuses on the bridge between the barriers facing community-owned entities, the ecosystem-wide shifts needed to advance equitable housing outcomes at scale, and the opportunities for public agencies to establish new policies and financing mechanisms that can drive these forms of systems change.
 This project will investigate these topics and develop recommendations through a community-based, mixed-methods research project that centers the needs and visions of BIPOC-led housing organizations.

 The Impact of Ownership Type and Scale on Habitability and Affordability in the Multifamily Rental Market of California’s Largest Cities

-This research project is a collaboration between Occidental College, USC Price School of Public Policy, and Enterprise Community Partners and studies the relationship between housing ownership type and scale, unit habitability, and neighborhood affordability across California’s major cities.
-This project will measure how small owners (defined here as owners with 5 or fewer units) differ from larger, corporate owners on habitability, by examining the number of code and rent control violations, evictions, foreclosures, and renovations at the property level.
+This research project studies the relationship between housing ownership type and scale, unit habitability and neighborhood affordability across California’s major cities.
+This project will measure how small owners (defined here as owners with five or fewer units) differ from larger, corporate owners on habitability, by examining the number of code and rent control violations, evictions, foreclosures and renovations at the property level.
 At the neighborhood level, the project will examine how shifts away from small, non-corporate owners have influenced rental affordability and property turnover.